Morpeth School: History

 After attending the school end-of-year event in 2013, Church of England clergyman Hugh Rayment-Pickard praised the policy of giving certificates of achievement to all students, instead of holding prize-giving ceremonies to recognise only a small elite, and said that all Church of England schools should do the same.
 The school does have monthly awards for individuals.

-Sixth Form

-Morpeth provides a Sixth Form in many subject areas; it opened in September 2009 and used to be in a three-way partnership between Morpeth, Oaklands and Swanlea.
-The main building is on Cambridge Heath Road, but there are other campuses, including the Wessex Centre at Morpeth.

-Projects

-Morpeth School offers a wide variety of projects and trips for its students.
-Through Years 10 and 11, a select group of pupils take part in a space project, in which they get to visit universities and space museums.
-At the end, a few get the chance to go to America and visit NASA.
-There is also another project run by The Timberland Company, in which pupils get an insight into the world of retail and how the company helps the environment – there is also a day trip to Paris for all of those involved.

 Notable former teachers

 The baritone and opera singer, Benjamin Luxon CBE, taught PE and English at Morpeth prior to the start of his singing career in 1962.

-Notable former pupils

-Notable alumni of Morpeth School include Dr Derek Plumb, an authority on the Lollards and the English Reformation, Cheryl Baker, of Bucks Fizz, and Stephen Bush, a journalist at the New Statesman, and in recent times Ashley Facey, a double paralympian who competed in the Rio 2016 Summer Paralympics and the Tokyo 2020 Summer Paralympics, and Elliot Ferguson-Dillon, a coach at RB Leipzig where he helped them win their first major trophy, the German Cup, in his first season.

 Ethnic groups

 Morpeth School is located in a part of the East End where there are high numbers of people from many different backgrounds and cultures.
 Approximately half of all pupils have Bangladeshi heritage, about one third are white British and the remaining pupils are from a wide range of other minority ethnic backgrounds.
 The number of pupils who speak English as an additional language is quite high.
 The Ofsted report of 2004, based on the annual school census, showed 50% enrolled were Bangladeshi, 32% White, and 9% Afro Caribbean & mixed race.